framely/community/docs/reference/annotations/init.md

 In both case, initialization allows you to reduce the user effort level in acquiring service from you, thus give users a better user experience.

 ## Overview
 Initialization is the first stage of  "[Five Stages of Slot Filling](../../guide/slotfilling.md#five-stages-of-slot-filling)".
 When it is time to fill a slot per prompt strategy, bot will first check whether there is initialization configured for this slot.
 If it finds a usable value (not null), it will skip the prompting stage, and go directly to value check and confirmation phase.
+But if user have provided a value before, that will be used instead.

 You can provide the slot with an initial value by defining the association of the slot.
 Association is defined in [code expression](./kotlinexpression.md), which supports the following expressions:
 - Constant: For example, if the type of slot is *kotlin.Int*, you may set its association to be `0`.